bkoelman/Resume/README.md

 In my spare time, I like contributing to the open-source [Microsoft Roslyn project](https://github.com/dotnet/roslyn) (C# and VB.NET compilers).
 Helping to bring the [languages](https://github.com/dotnet/roslyn/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aclosed%20author%3Abkoelman) and [toolsets](https://github.com/dotnet/roslyn-analyzers/pulls?utf8=%E2%9C%93&q=is%3Apr%20is%3Aclosed%20author%3Abkoelman) to a higher level.
 While doing that, I'm proudly drinking from my [Cup\<T\>](https://blogs.msdn.microsoft.com/dotnet/2015/07/02/thank-you-for-your-contributions/), personally engraved by the Roslyn team!

+*"Bart has been a really awesome contributor to Roslyn analysis and compiler platform open-source projects.
+He writes clean code, understands all the nuances of software development very well and is extremely passionate about his work.
+I am one of the primary owners of the roslyn based analyzers project at Microsoft (https://github.com/dotnet/roslyn-analyzers) and Bart has been by far the most involved and consistent community contributor to the repo - we almost feel like he is part of our team!
+I would like again thank Bart for his numerous contributions to the Roslyn projects and hope there are many more to come in the future!"* -- 2016, M. Vasani, SDE at Microsoft

 Feel free to contact me if you have a vision.
 Are committed to making the world a bit better.
 Are building a high-quality, enterprise-level ASP.NET-based product with innovative technology... and your team needs another expert.

 * [About me](About me.md)